 In their press release, the excavators claim that the fortress dates to the time of the Israelite entry into Canaan—that at this time around 1200 b.c.e., the Israelites started to appear in the east and the Philistines in the west; the Canaanites, governed by Egypt during this period, were a waning power.
 They speculate that the reason for the construction of this 12th-century b.c.e. tower was to deal with this “new geopolitical situation.”
 Was this really the case?

 Actually, there are two main theories when it comes to the date of the Exodus and the Israelites’ entry into Canaan.
 One matches these events up with the 15th century b.c.e.—this theory is based solely on information from the biblical account.
 The second, minimalist theory (favored by many archaeologists) takes a 13th to 12th century position, an Israelite arrival in Canaan some 200 years later.
-This theory is based on destruction material discovered and dated in cities throughout the region, and a beginning change in material culture.
+This theory is based on destruction material discovered and dated in cities throughout the region, a beginning change in material culture, and an admittedly selective reading of the Bible.

 Yet none of the hard evidence thus far discovered negates the biblical 15th-century Exodus.
 In fact, it serves to support it—including the discovery of the Galon fortress.